 Is a clean break a reality?

-particularly true in a break-up where there are ample resources to cater for both parties (and their dependents) needs.
+This is particularly true in a break-up with ample resources to cater to both parties (and their dependent) needs.

 What if there is a change in circumstances?

-What then, if an agreement or court order is made and one or other of the parties finds themselves in a situation where their financial position after the matter has been finalised changes so that the terms entered into now affect them very differently down the road? (for example, if assets divided were to significantly reduce in value or one party was to earn much less etc.)
+What then, if an agreement or court order is made and one or other parties finds themselves in a situation where their financial position after the matter has been finalised changes so that the terms entered into now affect them very differently down the road? (for example, if assets divided were to reduce in value or one party significantly was to earn much less etc.)

-When this situation came before the High Court on two occasions recently and the courts have taken the view that unless the change that has occurred makes the previous terms impossible to comply with, they will be very reluctant to alter what was intended to be the final settlement.
+When this situation came before the High Court on two occasions recently, the courts have taken the view that unless the change that has occurred makes the previous terms impossible to comply with, they will be very reluctant to alter what was intended to be the final settlement.

-Recent cases provide those who have entered into Judicial Separations and Divorces some certainty, in that the terms which result will seem to stand unless there are exceptional circumstances that would make it unjust and unfair for them to remain.
+Recent cases provide some certainty for those who have entered into Judicial Separation and divorces.
+The terms that result will seem to stand unless there are exceptional circumstances that would make it unjust and unfair to remain.

 Is it better to agree if possible?

-The courts then will usually only get involved to alter the situation if such agreement does not "properly provide" for one party or if the circumstances of one or other of those involved has changed dramatically.
+The courts then will usually only get involved to alter the situation if such agreement does not “properly provide” for one party or if the circumstances of those involved have changed dramatically.